bwacker1/transfernext/README.md

 The main repo for the TransferNext website can be found at: [https://github.com/mostafajoma/transfernext](https://github.com/mostafajoma/transfernext)

-The repo containing the code for the application prototype (under the working name PEConnect) can be found at : [https://github.com/mostafajoma/PEConnect](https://github.com/mostafajoma/PEConnect)
+The repo containing the code for the application prototype and execution instructions can be found at : [https://github.com/bwacker1/Fundraising-via-Tokenization-Columbia-FinTech-Boot-Camp](https://github.com/bwacker1/Fundraising-via-Tokenization-Columbia-FinTech-Boot-Camp)

-The GitHub pages website can be found at: [https://mostafajoma.github.io/transfernext/](https://mostafajoma.github.io/transfernext/)
+The marketing website can be found at: [https://mostafajoma.github.io/transfernext/](https://mostafajoma.github.io/transfernext/)

+The business case presentation used for the Columbia / IBM Blockchain Accelerator Program interviews is in this repo under the name "TransferNext slides.pdf".